smudge/decks/railsconf-2022/slides.md

 Finding Nemo (2003)
 </div>

 <!--
-It has no short term memory
+It has no LONG term memory

 The sequences reset every time the Ruby process restarts.